google/capsicum-linux/README.md

 kept synchronized with the [capsicum-test](https://github.com/google/capsicum-test) repository.

-Other branches **should be avoided** as they may be rebased.
-In particular, any branches named with the following prefixes are used to divide the Capsicum code into distinct patchsets, and so are frequently rebased to synchronize with the tip of the `capsicum` branch.
+Other branches **should be avoided** as they are frequently rebased.
+In particular, any branches named with the following prefixes are used to divide the Capsicum code into distinct per-topic patchsets, and so are rebased to synchronize with the tip of the `capsicum` branch.

- - Currently maintained topic branches:
-   - `capsicum-hooks`: Capability file descriptors via LSM hooks.
+ - `capsicum-hooks-<ver>`: Capability file descriptors via LSM hooks.
-   - `procdesc`: Process descriptors.
+ - `procdesc-<ver>`: Process descriptors.
+ - `misc-<ver>`: Other kernel changes not specifically needed for Capsicum.
-   - `no-upstream`: Local changes for development convenience.
+ - `no-upstream-<ver>`: Local changes for development convenience.

- - Inactive topic branches:
-   - `seccomp-uml`: Enable seccomp in user-mode Linux.
-   - `execveat`: execveat(2) syscall.
-   - `capsicum-capmode`: Capability mode via seccomp and an LSM hook.
+A merge of the latest versions of these topic branches should yield a codebase that is the same as the current `capsicum` branch (although this sometimes lags behind as this requires manual merging).

 Functionality Overview